ddsr-ops/technical-docs/cdc/debezium/ad-hoc incremental snapshot of debezium in oracle and mysql env.md

   }
 ```

-Except common configurations, add a configuration item named "signal.data.collection" which the format is dbname.schema.table in the oracle env.
+Except for common configurations, add a configuration item named "signal.data.collection" which the format is dbname.schema.table in the oracle env.
 **Note: the value of signal.data.collection is upper in the oracle connector.
 Signal table must be included in the `table.include.list`**

 If the env is mysql, the format is schema.table.